Provides screening and referrals for treatment of sexually transmitted infections (STIs).

 Want more information on herpes? (click on image)

-DID YOU KNOW that Public Health Services provides FREE condoms to everyone!
+DID YOU KNOW that Public Health provides FREE condoms to everyone!
 Please call (845) 292-5910 x 2212 and we will arrange for discrete pick-up of condoms.